Science Work Placement Unit

 - Offered in Semester 1, 2 and Summer.
 Note that Summer intake is for self-sourced placements only.

 - Please note: At this level, clinical placements are not available

 - More information from UWA Handbook

-- Enrolled in a Bachelor of Science, Bachelor of Biomedical Science or Bachelor of Philosophy with a Science major
+- Enrolled in Bachelor of Engineering (Honours), Bachelor of Science, Bachelor of Biomedical Science or Bachelor of Philosophy with a Science major

-- At least 60 points achieved (or on track to be achieved by the end of Semester 2, 2018)
+- At least 60 points achieved (or on track to be achieved by the end of your current semester)

 - Sufficient space remaining in course to receive 6 points credit